Youth justice principles and processes

 - On 13 July 2017, the Children Young Persons, and Their Families (Oranga Tamariki) Legislation Act came into force.
 This renamed the governing act to the Oranga Tamariki Act 1989, as it is now known.

-The Oranga Tamariki Act 1989 has a number of important changes, including the extension of Youth Court Jurisdiction to include 17 year olds up until their 18th birthday.
-This change will apply from 01 July 2019.
+The Oranga Tamariki Act 1989 has a number of important changes, including the extension of Youth Court Jurisdiction to include most 17 year olds up until their 18th birthday.
+This change has applied since 01 July 2019.

 Youth justice principles

 The object of the Oranga Tamariki Act 1989 is to promote the well-being of children, young persons and their families, whānau, hapū, iwi and family groups.

 There are four primary considerations for matters relating to the Youth Court:

 - the well-being and best interests of the child or young person; and